 This Task manages the NFRMPO human resources functions and implements employment policies for the NFRMPO staff.
+This includes the recruitment of the Executive Director position.
 This Task also provides for the creation, management, and confidentiality of the NFRMPO human resource records.
 This Work Task also oversees the IT consultant and completes IT inventory and replacement.